Bernhard Weiß (police executive): Deputy Chief of the Berlin Criminal Police

 In 1918 Weiss was appointed Deputy Chief of the Berlin Criminal Police, the Kripo, and became its head in 1925.

 In 1920 he was made head of the Political Police and was appointed Vice President of the entire Berlin police force in 1927.

 Weiss was a member of the liberal Deutsche Demokratische Partei (German Democratic Party).
 He played a central role during the political tension in the Weimar Republic, and was a fierce defender of the democratic republic against right-wing and left-wing extremists.
 The constitutional Weimar Republic was for Germany a radical change from the previous authoritarian regime.
 From the outset the Weimar republic was attacked from both extremes of the political spectrum.
 Weiss devoted himself to making the Kripo an institution which would defend parliamentary democracy.
 He was responsible for producing evidence of the subversive activities of the Russian trade delegation in Berlin.

-Walter Rathenau, the Jewish industrialist and politician who served Weimar governments in several capacities including that of Foreign Minister was assassinated in 1922, two months after the signing of the Treaty of Rapallo.
+Walther Rathenau, the Jewish industrialist and politician who served Weimar governments in several capacities including that of Foreign Minister was assassinated in 1922, two months after the signing of the Treaty of Rapallo.
 Weiss was closely involved in the successful hunt for Rathenau's murderers.
 He was always concerned with the struggles against both the communists and the brownshirts and ordered the confiscation of weapons found at their meetings.

 In 1927 Weiss ordered the shutting down of the Berlin branch of the Nazi party and in the same year had 500 of their members arrested for belonging to an illegal organization when they returned from a rally in Nuremberg.

 On 12 May 1932, he led a group of police to restore order in the Reichstag building on the request of its president, Paul Löbe, after Nazi deputies assaulted journalist Helmuth Klotz there during the Röhm scandal.
 Nazi deputies shouted antisemitic slurs at Weiss.